louiseschmidtgen/Capstone-Project/README.md

 # GeniusGermanApp

 This Project was the Capstone Project for my Software Engineering class.
-Here is a link to my documentation of the project: [GeniusGermanApp](https://docs.google.com/document/d/1XqJAceCnmf6RqE3BI4Zhkrc7axCc2xems4nLynujRto/edit?usp=sharing)
+Here is a link to my documentation of the project *(It contains all the diagrams you could dream of that took an eternity to draw... if only I knew about Mermaid back then... sigh)*: [GeniusGermanApp](https://docs.google.com/document/d/1XqJAceCnmf6RqE3BI4Zhkrc7axCc2xems4nLynujRto/edit?usp=sharing)

 The GeniusGermanApp is a language learning application designed to help users learn and practice German vocabulary and language skills.
 The app provides a user-friendly graphical user interface (GUI) that allows users to create a user account, log in, access various features, and study German words through interactive learnsets and quizzes.